-Have you noticed how when you do something your little one is waiting to do the same?
+Have you noticed that when you do something, your little one wants to do the same?
 If you have a little girl, one of her favorite activities is probably imitating mom when she’s putting on her makeup.
 If you have a little boy, he might love to accompany dad while he shaves and pretend he does too.
 Your child’s wish to be like mom and dad is one of the most influencing characteristics of his emerging personality.
 This process of identification with you is a critical part of your little one’s socioemotional development.
 Let’s learn why.

 We all know the phrase “The apple doesn’t fall far from the tree”.
 For better or for worse we know cycles repeat themselves and we see how children grow up to be much like their parents.
 Now that you have a son you might have experienced this “Aha!” moment in which you realized how much you are like your parents and how this reflects on your parenting style.
 You might have realized that some of your great habits come from them, and that you have picked up some things that you don’t like so much.
 Those are the result of all the situations and daily interactions that you internalized when you were a kid; a time when you used to imitate your parents as well.
 Imitation at this age helps your little one pick up on the more subtle and abstract information that lays the basis for his future expressions, habits, points of view, word choices, and decision-making processes.

 You are your child’s role model.
 It’s through you that they understand how the world works and learn what’s okay and what’s not.
 What they see in you makes up for what they believe in and what they’ll become.
 Think about how you manage your emotions.
 Do you become irritated when something doesn’t go your way?
 When you are stuck in traffic, are you modeling irritation or patience?
 Your child picks up on every reaction and gesture you make; this is their way of learning.